saalfeldlab/stitching-spark/README.md

   --max 10000
 ```

-The main method checks if a sub-directory near the input json file exists that contains a histograms directory where historgrams are stored as one file per slice.
+The main method checks if a sub-directory near the input json file exists that contains a histograms directory where histograms are stored as one file per slice.
 If not, histograms are being generated.

 Histograms are serialized `TreeMap<Short, Integer>` of sorted original integer intensity values without binning at this time (will change later to be more generic).
 Binning considering `min`, `max`, and `bins` is performed at loading the treemaps.
 If `min` and `max` are not specified, then the min and max of the entire stack is used (which can be terrribly slow and is probably not useful, so specify them).